Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: External Optical Crosstalk Calibration

-The bias and standard deviation are small because the calibrated EOCT rate (defined in Equation \ref{eq5.1}) is a directly observable quantity rather than a physical parameter such as the EOCT probability for each SiPM.
-The bias is quantified as the relative difference between the rates from Equation \ref{eq5.1} and Equation \ref{eq5.1.1} (In Equation \ref{eq5.1.1}, $Rate^{\rm truth}_{\rm EOCT}$ is the true EOCT ratio, $Q_{\rm EOCT}$ is the charge from EOCT, $Q_C$ is the charge measured when other SiPMs are turned off).
-Due to the LED sources can only be deployed along the central axis, the EOCT emission angle distribution must be calibrated to infer the response off the central axis.
+The bias and standard deviation are small because the calibrated EOCT rate (defined in Equation \ref{eq5.1}) is a directly observable quantity rather than a physical parameter such as the EOCT probability for each SiPM tile.
+The bias is quantified as the relative difference between the rates from Equation \ref{eq5.1} and Equation \ref{eq5.1.1} (In Equation \ref{eq5.1.1}, $\text{Rate}^{\rm truth}_{\rm EOCT}$ is the true EOCT ratio, $Q_{\rm EOCT}$ is the charge from EOCT, $Q_C$ is the charge measured when other SiPM tiles are turned off).
+Since the LED sources can only be deployed along the central axis, the EOCT emission angle distribution must be calibrated to infer the response off the central axis.